 Kettlebell Mobility Workouts Are the Perfect Blend of Speed, Power, and Agility

 Most of the kettlebell flow workouts I’ve come across are challenging enough.
 However, they usually don’t include such a wide radius.
-As you just saw, the left and right motion of this workout span several feet wide.
+As you just saw, the left and right motions of this workout span several feet wide.
 I appreciate that Jason didn’t go too overboard by throwing in some forward and reverse lunges.
 I think the way it is constructed with the forward press is a great way to work out the arms in addition to the legs.

 Per Jason’s recommendation, it is suggested to do 5 sets of this flow for 60 seconds.
 Give yourself 30 seconds of rest to catch your breath.
 The total time will clock you in at just under 10 minutes.
 This makes it the perfect way to start or finish another short workout.